 What the Medical Schemes Act Means to You

 The Medical Schemes Act 1998 (Act 131 of 1998) came into being on the first of February, 1999.
-This is the law regulating all of South Africa’s medical schemes, whether open to everyone or restricted to various employer groups.
-The regulations pertaining to the Act were published in the Government Gazette No 20556 of 20 October 1999.
+This is the law regulating all of South Africa’s medical schemes.
+Those include open and restricted to various employer groups.
+The regulations pertaining to the Act appeared in the Government Gazette No 20556 of 20 October 1999.
 They took effect on 1 November 1999 and 1 January 2000 respectively.

-Member obligations and rights in terms of the scheme
+Member obligations and rights in terms of the Medical Schemes Act

-Any member of a medical aid scheme may request copies of the scheme’s rules, annual reports and financial statements although a small fee may be paid for getting the documents.
-When a person is accepted as a member of a medical aid scheme, the relevant scheme must supply the member with a summary of the registered scheme rules.
+Any member of a medical aid scheme may request copies of the scheme’s rules, annual reports and financial statements although a small fee is due for getting the documents.
+When a person is a member of a medical aid scheme, the relevant scheme must supply the member with a summary of the registered scheme rules.
 These include the rights and obligations of the member as well as the scheme, with details about all the benefit options and member contributions.

 Top 5 Tips for Choosing hospital plans or comprehensive medical aid cover

-• Preferably join a scheme that is registered in terms of the Medical Schemes Act 131 of 1998.
+- Preferably join a scheme that has registration in terms of the Medical Schemes Act 131 of 1998.
 You can find a full list of the schemes on this website here.
 Contact the Council for Medical Schemes if you are not sure of a scheme’s status.

-financial statements and annual report of the medical aid of your choice to
+financial statements and annual report of the medical aid of your choice toget a bird’s eye view of their financial position.
+The annual reports are available on the CMS website: http://www.medicalschemes.com/Publications/Publications.aspx?catid=11

 Which option to select from a medical aid